yemoalakija/QUIZ-FIFA-WORLD-CUP/README.md

 #### 1. Front Page

-The Front Page of this website has a backgroung photo of The FIFA World Cup and it's interactive for the site user (or contestant) to input USERNAME and START the quiz.
+The Front Page of this website has a backgroung photo of The FIFA World Cup and it's interactive for the site user to input USERNAME, START the quiz and get information about the quiz from the INSTURCTION button.
 This page also has a footer section at the bottom.
 These socia media links including Youtube, Twitter and Facebook.
 Here users can watch some great World Cup goals.

 ![mainpage](assets/images/Screenshot%20-%20Home.png)